 You cannot exercise your way to health.
 Exercise does not address nutrient deficiencies or systemic inflammation (it can, but not entirely).
 Someone’s lack of exercise is not the reason they are sick, or overweight.
 Exercise certainly does help, but it is a small piece of the puzzle.
 Yet time and time again, we are being told that the reason our society has gotten to this point of illness and obesity is because we do not go to the gym.

 Instagram is flooded with quotations of “no pain, no gain”, “the only barrier between you and your health is your gym”, “tears of pain is worth the gain” and “willpower is all you need”.
-As much as I support the inclusion of exercise and understand it’s a VITAL part of acquiring health, wellbeing, reducing stress, improving insulin sensitivity etc, I believe prioritising it as the main objective to acquiring health is ineffective.
+As much as I support the inclusion of exercise and understand it’s a VITAL part of acquiring health, wellbeing, reducing stress (NOT ALWAYS), improving insulin sensitivity etc, I believe prioritising it as the main objective to acquiring health is ineffective.
 Also, forcing ourselves to exercise because “if you don’t feel pain, you won’t receive a gain” can be just as stressful to the body as not having done the exercise.

 Willpower is NOT all you need.
 The idea that eating less and exercising more, which has been drilled into our brains by various industries, is not what you need to re-establish your health.
-We have been conditioned and introduced to foods such as sugars and processed flours that we are addicted to and have caused havoc in our bodies.
+We have been conditioned and introduced to foods such as excessive added sugars and processed flours that we are addicted to and have caused havoc in our bodies.
 Will forcing myself to leave the house at 5am before work when I really don’t want to, just so I don’t feel guilty that I didn’t go, help rectify the damage from these foods if I am still consuming them?
 You need a balanced nutrient dense diet, you need to reset your hormones, you need to take your body out of an inflammatory state, you need to reduce stress.
 You need to consume enough water and get enough sleep.
 And this is just the very beginning.

-Eat a nutrient dense, whole food balance diet.
+Eat a nutrient dense, whole food balanced diet.
 This needs to be the primary objective to achieving health and wellbeing.
 Other contributing factors cannot achieve the same results, nor have their mechanisms useful without the foundation of diet being established first.